SEND (SPECIAL EDUCATION NEEDS AND DISABILITIES) LOCAL OFFER

 - Autism & ADHD

-The SENCO is a highly experienced teacher with many years’ experience of teaching and providing pastoral support to the full spectrum of students' abilities.
-The SENCO works in consultation with mainstream teachers, pastoral teams, students and parents to discuss measures to support students' needs at first within the school's own resources, and then by agreement with parents through written referrals out to partner agencies.
-This is always done with parent's agreement and the school aims to be very supportive to parents in helping them to access appropriate services.
+The SENDCO is a highly experienced teacher with many years’ experience of teaching and providing pastoral support to the full spectrum of students.
+The SENDCO works in consultation with mainstream teachers, pastoral teams, students and parents to discuss measures to support students' needs at first within the school's own resources, and then by agreement with parents through written referrals out to partner agencies.
+This is always done with parental agreement and the school aims to be very supportive to parents in helping them to access appropriate services.

-There is regular student voice sampling.
-Students with SEND have termly interviews with a member of the Learning Support department to update their pupil passport.
+The school seeks regular feedback through email contact (through website or direct to staff).
+Students with SEND have interviews with a member of the Learning Support department to update their pupil profile.

 Staff are involved in frequent Learning Walks.
-Performance Management review meetings are held for teaching assistants.
+Appraisal review meetings are held for CTAs.

 Students’ progress is monitored through rigorous tracking throughout the year.
-The SENCO & Assistant Principal i/c Data review students’ progress after each data drop.
+The SENDCO & Vice Principal i/c Data review students’ progress after each data drop.
 Any concerns are followed up.

 This is a key focus for us as a school.
-Learning Support assistants are trained to foster engagement and inclusion within lessons.
-The Quality First Teaching approach fosters direct interaction and engagement of SEND students in their learning and with their peers.
-Where barriers exist, teachers use a wide range of strategies, equipment, teaching styles and resources, imaginative, creative and careful grouping alongside direct teaching assistant support for individuals and groups.
+CTAs are trained to foster engagement and inclusion within lessons.
+The inclusive teaching approach fosters direct interaction and engagement of SEND students in their learning and with their peers.
+Where barriers exist, teachers use a wide range of strategies, equipment, teaching styles and resources, imaginative, creative and careful grouping alongside direct CTA support for individuals and groups.

 The school recognises its duties under the Equality Act to ensure that every student feels valued, safe and secure and to be able to engage in the full range of school activities.

 The Learning Support Department works extremely closely with pastoral staff in order to support all students’ emotional and social development and well-being.
 Staff are highly trained and experienced in recognising the additional challenges that some SEND students face in their daily lives at school and the impacts that these can have on their social and emotional well-being.
-Every pupil has support from a large pastoral team, including their form tutor, Pastoral Support Worker, Assistant Leader of Learning and Leader of Learning.
-In addition to this, students with SEND may have chat times, social skills groups,breakfast club, lunchtime club and after school clubs, including homework support, which are offered by the Learning Support Department.
-Daily informal social and emotional support is offered by LSAs.
-Both Learning Support and Year teams can further refer students to a wide range of organisations and services who can offer further specialist support.
+Every student has support from a large pastoral team, including their form tutor, Pastoral Support Workers and Leader of Learning team.
+In addition to this, students with SEND may have chat times, social skills groups, breakfast club, supervised lunchtimes and after school clubs, including homework support, which are offered by the Learning Support Department.
+Daily informal social and emotional support is offered by CTAs.
+Both Learning Support and Pastoral Teams can further refer students to a wide range of organisations and services who can offer further specialist support.

-A Wellbeing Consultant and School Counsellor also offer support to students and work closely with our Primary Mental Health Worker.
+A Wellbeing Consultant also offers support to students and works closely with Primary Mental Health Workers.

 The school strives to create an ethos and environment where all students feel secure and confident enough to engage fully with the life of the school.
-It recognised the importance of celebrating the achievements of students in the school who have overcome significant barriers to attainment and succeeded and to recognise the effort and personal strengths that this has involved.
+It recognises the importance of celebrating the achievements of students in the school who have overcome significant barriers to attainment and succeeded, and to recognise the effort and personal strengths that this has involved.